 But good intentions don’t unbreak bones.

 I could be accused of appropriating the struggles of a person with developmental disabilities, which are distinct from mental illness, to gain your sympathy.
 Here’s the thing: I’m not the one drawing improper analogies between mental illness and developmental disabilities.
 Rather, the common history of institutionalization has made such associations implicit.
 Co-housing of these two disparate populations happened often, within living memory.
 It didn’t matter if you were mentally ill, developmentally disabled, or queer, for that matter.
 When the solution to the problem of “you” is warehousing, sterilization, and murder, the powers that be get sloppy with labels.
-We are not an economic class, but we are a class in the sense we share interests and history.
+We are not an economic class, but we are a class in the sense that we share interests and history.

 I could also be accused of using one example to try and prove systemic violence.
 I do have others.
 There’s the schizophrenic prison inmate who was locked in a hot shower, left to scream until he died and his muscles fell off of his bones.
 His murderers didn’t even lose their jobs.
 There are statistics—roughly half of incarcerated people are mentally ill, a quarter of people shot by cops are mentally ill, a quarter of homeless people are mentally ill.
 Marxists will generally agree homelessness is caused by capitalist material forces, but some have balked at an analysis that questions why mentally ill people bear the brunt of that violence.